nathantspencer/webknossos_toolkit/README.md

 The example above converts all `.nml` files contained in `path\to\nml\directory` to `.swc` files with radii of 15.
 ***
 ### swc_corrector
 The python script `swc_corrector.py` can be used to enforce proper ordering of an `.swc` file's vertices.
-For example, if you use `nml2swc.py` to create an `.swc` from a WebKnossos skeleton whose nodes are not ordered as consecutive natural numbers, the ordering of the resulting file will need to be standardized.
+For example, if you use `nml2swc.py` to create an `.swc` from a webKnossos skeleton whose nodes are not ordered as consecutive natural numbers, the ordering of the resulting file will need to be standardized.
 This can be done by running placing the `.swc` files in need of correction in the `/swcs_to_correct` directory, and then running the script as shown below.

 **EX:** `$ python swc_corrector.py`